|Edward R.S. Canby|

 Feb.
 21, 1915 – Jennie Faulk returned to Monroeville, Ala. “from the markets where she spent some time in the selection of her new spring stock.
 She will have something to say next week of peculiar interest to her numerous lady customers.”

 Feb.
-21, 1931 - The Chicago White Sox and the New York Giants became the first major league teams to play in a night game.
+21, 1931 - The Chicago White Sox and the New York Giants became the first Major League Baseball teams to play in a night game.

 Feb.
 21, 1938 – NFL offensive tackle Ernie McMillan was born in Chicago Heights, Ill.
 He would go on to play for the University of Illinois, the St. Louis Cardinals and the Green Bay Packers.